serny2020/InteractiveWeb/s5/s5note.md

     function is invoked

-## Handle user input with form
+## Handle user input with **HTML FORM**
 - can detect submit event when user press the enter from the input
 - disable the form request behavior
     - `event.preventDefault();` to prevent page reload
-- use the react format to process the user input to take advantage of the state system and call back function (react render the input instantly when user type input)
+- use the react format to process the user input from the html form to take advantage of the state system and call back function (react render the input instantly when user type input)

 ## Rendering sequence
 - image list state is initialized inside the App with state system.